Rob-McCormack/speedy-shortcuts/docs/index.md

 ---
-layout: "page"
+layout: post
-title: Speedy Shortcuts
+title: Blogging Like a Hacker
 ---

 ## Welcome to Speedy Shortcuts
 > Siri Shortcut examples